linuxlawson/Chocolate-Mint/README.md

-Theme for Linux Mint 18
+Theme made for Linux Mint 18

-This is the desktop only (menu and panel), does not include windows borders or controls.
+This is the menu and panel only.
+Does not include windows borders or controls.